 We need more people to fill in the questionnaire here to help us accurately calculate the parish’s current carbon footprint.
 The more households that complete the survey, the more accurate the calculation will be.
 Fill out and send back our questionnaire

 What is the carbon reduction plan?

 In the first few years we are focusing primarily on mainstream carbon footprint reduction projects, which directly reduce our footprint.
-Our Project Plan sets out the proposed programme, which was agreed at the working group meeting of 9th January 2020.
+Our Project Plan sets out the proposed programme, which was originally agreed at the working group meeting of 9th January 2020 and receives regular updates.